Structure and regularity for subsets of groups with finite VC-dimension: Preliminaries

-Now we focus on the case that $G$ is \emph{pseudofinite} (as defined above).
-In this case, $\mu$ will always denote the pseudofinite counting measure on $G$, which is obtained from the ultralimit of normalized counting measures on finite $\cL$-structures (and then lifted to $G$, which is an elementary extension of an ultraproduct of finite $\cL$-structures).
-In several proofs, we will apply {\L}o\'{s}'s Theorem to properties of $\mu$, which requires an expanded language $\cL^+$ containing a sort for the ordered interval $[0,1]$ with a distance function, and functions from the $G$-sort to $[0,1]$ giving the measures of $\cL$-formulas.
-There are many accounts of this kind of formalism, and so we will omit further details and refer the reader to similar treatments in the literature, for example \cite[Section 2.2]{CPpfNIP} and \cite[Section 2.6]{HruAG}.
+Note that if $\theta(x;\ybar)$ is invariant, then so is $\theta^r(x;\ybar,u)$.
+One can also show that if $\theta(x;\ybar)$ is invariant and NIP, and $\phi(x)$ is a $\theta^r$-formula, then $\phi(y \cdot x)$ is NIP.\footnote{However, $\theta^r(x;\ybar,u)$ itself need not be NIP (see \cite[Example 3.7]{CPpfNIP}).} We now focus on the case when $G$ is pseudofinite which, by saturation, implies that $G$ is an elementary extension of an ultraproduct $\prod_{\cU}G_i$, where each $G_i$ is a finite $\cL$-structure expanding a group and $\cU$ is a (nonprincipal) ultrafilter on some index set $I$.
+In this case, $\mu$ will always denote the \textbf{pseudofinite counting measure} on $G$, which is obtained by lifting (e.g., as in \cite[Section 2]{HPP}) the ultralimit measure $\lim_{\cU}\mu_i$ on $\prod_{\cU}G_i$, where $\mu_i$ is the normalized counting measure on $G_i$.

-The next fact is a fundamental property of NIP formulas in pseudofinite groups, which forms the basis for much of the work in \cite{CPpfNIP}.
+\begin{remark} In several proofs, we will apply {\L}o\'{s}'s Theorem to properties of $\mu$, which requires an expanded language $\cL^+$ containing a sort for the ordered interval $[0,1]$ with a distance function, and functions from the $G$-sort to $[0,1]$ giving the measures of $\cL$-formulas.
+There are many accounts of this kind of formalism, and so we will omit further details and refer the reader to similar treatments in the literature, for example \cite[Section 2.3]{CPpfNIP}, \cite[Section 2.6]{HruAG}, and \cite[Section 2]{HPP}. \end{remark}